App Onboarding Copy Prompts: 12 Tested for First-Use

 Common mistakes

-• Tooltips that say “Click here” or describe mechanics rather than outcome
+• Tooltips that say “Click here” or describe mechanics rather than the outcome.

-• Skipping the error and accessibility surfaces — they fail the audit and the launch
+• Skipping the error and accessibility surfaces — they fail the launch review and the App Store accessibility check.

-• Re-onboarding existing users as if they are new installs, wasting their patience
+• Re-onboarding existing users as if they are new installs, wasting the patience of people who already know the app.

 Tags: #Prompt #Product startup #App onboarding